jogeshsingh/SDRAM-Controller/SDRAM_C/README.md

     providing the `starting address` through `column address` for burst mode.

     `for more info` -: check the data sheet in top `README file`

+`Let's take a Closer look at continuous read from different locations by writing the different data pattern`

   **First - burst of 8 bit - data being written**